mbahaay/Dog-Identification-App/README.md

 ## File Descriptions

-- Dog_App.ipynb<br> # Trains the dog breed identification model, contains a description of the used architecture, discussion about the results, and possible points for future improvement.
+- Dog_App.ipynb # Trains the dog breed identification model and contains discussion about the results and possible points for future improvement.

 - app.ipynb # Develops web app using dash plotly.